-We are increasingly being asked for Mental Health First Aid training and whilst it’s wonderful that businesses are looking to engage in some kind of wellbeing activity, we also need to be aware of its limitations and increase the understanding that it isn’t an end to end solution for employee wellbeing.
+Mental Health First Aid training is fast becoming one of our most popular courses and whilst it’s wonderful that businesses are looking to engage in some kind of wellbeing activity, we also need to be aware of its limitations and increase the understanding that it isn’t an end to end solution for employee wellbeing.

 The upside of the training is that it gives a very good grounding of the most commonly diagnosed mental health conditions and aims to create an understanding of how to offer some basic support to somebody who may be at crisis point.
 It also touches on suicide; a hugely important but difficult topic and one which we need to talk more about if we want to save more lives here.
 The training is well designed, interactive and engaging for the most part (obviously depending on the quality of the instructor).
 As the course is accredited, there is also a standard of content that you can expect from this training.